Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times

-\begin{enumerate} \item Initialise the satellite on a flat orbital plane at spherical coordinates $(R, \omega_{\rm{sat}}t, 0)$; \item Rotate counter-clockwise around the x-axis by satellite direction $\beta_a(\phi(0))$ radians; \item Rotate clockwise around the y-axis by latitude $\frac{\pi}{2} - \phi(0)$ radians; \item Rotate counter-clockwise around the z-axis by longitude $\theta(0)$ radians; \end{enumerate} and then convert from cartesian coordinates to the spherical coordinates $(R,\theta(t),\phi(t))$.
-Hence, the time-dependent distance between a user and the satellite is $d(t)=d(\theta(t), \phi(t))$ and their time-dependent central angle is $\sigma(t)=\sigma(\theta(t),\phi(t))$.
-In addition, the satellite only has a line-of-sight with the user for a visibility time $T(\theta(0), \phi(0),a)$, in seconds, and is the time it takes for the elevation angle of the satellite to equal the minimum elevation angle $\psi_{\min}$ (or maximum central angle $\sigma_1$).
-Formally, this can be found by finding the root of $\sigma(t) - \sigma_1$ over domain $t \in [0,T_{\rm{sat}}/2]$, noting that this domain excludes the root on the other side of the visibility cap of satellites.
+Hence, the time-dependent distance between a user and the satellite is $d(t)=d(\theta(t), \phi(t))$ and their time-dependent central angle is $\sigma(t)=\sigma(\theta(t),\phi(t))$ using Theorem \ref{thm:circ_orbit}.
+In addition, the satellite only has a line-of-sight with the user for a visibility time $T_{\rm vis}(\theta(0), \phi(0),a)$, in seconds, and is the time it takes for the elevation angle of the satellite to equal the minimum elevation angle $\psi_{\min}$ (or maximum central angle $\sigma_{\max}$).
+Formally, this can be found by finding the root of $\sigma(t) - \sigma_{\max}$ over domain $t \in [0,T_{\rm{sat}}/2]$, noting that this domain excludes the root on the other side of the visibility cap of satellites.